webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/study.md

 - **SQL injection**: also known as SQLI, is a common attack vector that uses malicious SQL code for backend database manipulation to access information that was not intended to be displayed.
 The giveaway here is the 1=1 in the query which is essentially creating a condition that will automatically be true.
 - **XSS (Cross-Site Scripting) attacks**: a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
 - **Replay Attack**: a kind of man-in-the-middle attack in which an attacker sniffs messages being sent on a channel to intercept them and resend them under the cloak of authentic messages
-- **CSRF (Cross Sit Request Forgery)**: attacks that target functionality that causes a state change on the server, such as changing the victim's email address or password, or purchasing something.
+- **CSRF (Cross Sit Request Forgery)**: hijacking a users session. usually demonstrated as someone stealing money from bank with well crafted URL and a person who is logged into their bank.

 ## Agreements